dswhitley/ansible-roles/scudcloud/README.md

 Ansible Role: ScudCloud
 ================================

+**UPDATE**  *There is no repository for CentOS or RHEL and so I'd have to build it for those, which eliminates the advantage over Slack of having a repository.
+So now I am going to abandon this [2018-05-11] and install the Slack client...*

 Role to install [ScudCloud](https://github.com/raelgc/scudcloud) which is an **non-official** open source Slack client.
 There is a Linux client for Slack, but it is perpetually in *beta* and there is no repository for installation.
 ScudCloud is installed via a repository and therefore updated similarly so the exact version does not need to be specified.

 Requirements